furrlori-oss/hwip/docs/Results/search-results.md

 Displays the federal generator category of hazardous waste generators.
 No value means the site does not meet the definition of a federal generator.

-- Large: Large Quantity Generators (LQGS) generate 1,000 kilograms per month or more of hazardous waste or more than one kilogram per month of acutely hazardous waste.
+- Large: Large Quantity Generators (LQGs) generate 1,000 kilograms per month or more of hazardous waste or more than one kilogram per month of acutely hazardous waste.
 - Small: Small Quantity Generators (SQGs) generate more than 100 kilograms, but less than 1,000 kilograms of hazardous waste per month.
 - Very Small: Very Small Quantity Generators (VSQGs) generate 100 kilograms or less per month of hazardous waste or one kilogram or less per month of acutely hazardous waste.